 Legal or not, this brings up morality questions.
 Is the US immigration system enabling forced marriage?
 Even within the United States itself, marriages between adults and minors is prevalent.
 Most states allow children to marry.

-Child Victims in the US and Overseas
+Child Brides Are Victims in the US and Overseas

 Fraidy Reiss, the head of a group called Unchained at Last, who fights against forced marriages, researched the data in New Jersey.
 From 1995 to 2012, about 4,000 minors were married.
 178 of them were under the age of 15.
 She stated: “This is a problem both domestically and in terms of immigration.”